Building and Safety Standards Branch

 - Technical regulations for safety systems, including electrical, gas, boiler, elevating, amusement devices, passenger rope ways and railways technologies

-The Branch regularly liaises with both BC Housing's Licensing & Consumer Services (formerly the Homeowner Protection Office) and the BC Safety Authority, and works with them when legislative and/or regulatory amendments are needed.
+The Branch regularly liaises with both BC Housing's Licensing & Consumer Services (formerly the Homeowner Protection Office) and Technical Safety BC (formerly the BC Safety Authority), and works with them when legislative and/or regulatory amendments are needed.

 - BC Housing (external link) is a Crown Corporation that reports to the Minister Responsible for Housing through a Board of Commissioners.
 The Government’s Letter of Expectations or Mandate Letter (external link) describes the relationship between BC Housing and the provincial government, and mandates direction from government to BC Housing.
 Licensing & Consumer Services (formerly the Homeowner Protection Office) is a branch of BC Housing.

-- The BC Safety Authority (external link) is an independent, self-funded organization mandated to oversee the safe installation and operation of technical systems and equipment.
-In addition to issuing permits, licences and certificates, the BC Safety Authority works with industry to reduce safety risks through assessment, education and outreach, enforcement, and research.
+- Technical Safety BC (external link) (formerly BC Safety Authority) is an independent, self-funded organization mandated to oversee the safe installation and operation of technical systems and equipment.
+In addition to issuing permits, licenses, and certificates, Technical Safety BC works with industry to reduce safety risks through assessment, education and outreach, enforcement, and research.

 The content on this page is periodically updated by the Province of British Columbia per the date noted on the page: September 21, 2017.